1. Core Curriculum

 This course starts with pricing and hedging by using forward and futures.
 The next topic discussed is option pricing, both in discrete and in continuous time.
 Special attention will be given to risk-neutral valuation, the treatment of dividends, and the Greeks.
 Numerical techniques such as binomial tree and Monte Carlo simulation will be explored and implemented.
 Exotic options are covered together with financial engineering using numerical procedures.

-Though the class is titled ‘Contemporary Issues in Global Finance’, history often repeats itself.
+Though the class is titled ‘Emerging Trends in Global Finance’, history often repeats itself.
 The details might be different, but common themes are repeated.
 We will use a combination of lectures, guest speakers, video documentaries, case studies, group discussions, class discussions, alumni career events, and group presentations in order to work through a variety of contemporary financial and economic issues.

 Raising Capital and Investing in Global Financial Markets